Time machine 2012

 In the room near the front door, a program of panels and presentations run entirely by women, discussing, say, “the relationship between women and technology”, or a retrospective of Bonita Ely’s mythic Dogwoman performances.

 More than the content, necessarily, of either half of the porous division in the programming, the social divide is fascinating.
-The front row at the robowars thing is rife with teenage girls, for one thing, who don’t feel a need to voice their opinion in on the relationship between women and technology.
-At the back of audience of the panels a couple of attendees are sneaking back and forth to check on their favoured death machines’ performance in the semi-finals as those who like to talk about their art and those who prefer to watch it destroy itself vie for time and acoustic space.
+The front row at the robowars thing is rife with teenage girls, for one thing, who don’t feel a need to voice their opinion on the relationship between women and technology.
+At the back of the audience of the panels a couple of attendees are sneaking back and forth to check on their favoured death machines’ performance in the semi-finals as those who like to talk about their art and those who prefer to watch it destroy itself vie for time and acoustic space.

 And all the while you can hear in the background, that damn bomb is about to land on us.
 It is trademark Serial Space this cheeky, disruptive intervention.
 There’s not a neat take-home moral at the end for us all, just a deftly-engineered, intriguing experience that you can’t really repeat, which I suppose is the point.